Dave Cochrane (baseball)

-Cochrane attended Troy High School in Fullerton, California, and then went to California State University, Fullerton.
-He was drafted by the New York Mets in the 1981 Major League Baseball Draft.
-In 1992, Cochrane played every field position for the Mariners except for pitcher and center field.
-Ken Griffey Jr held down this position.
+Cochrane returned to the majors in May 1989.
+He hit a game-winning home run against Kevin Brown on June 1.
+In 1992, his final season in the majors, Cochrane played every field position for the Mariners except pitcher and center field.
+Ken Griffey Jr. held down this position.

-Cochrane's son, Steve Cochrane, played collegiate baseball for Georgia Southern University.
+Cochrane's son, Steve, played college baseball for Georgia Southern University and one season of Minor League Baseball with the Mariners.